 This study involved 30 fifth-grade students from SDN Sumodikaran 1 in Bojonegoro, East Java, Indonesia.
 The students were chosen due to their developmental stage, which typically exhibits speaking anxiety in foreign language acquisition.
-The participants' age range was Rev. 3 No. 1 2026.
-DOI: 10.32665/intens.v3i1.613f young learners who are still cultivating confidence in oral communication.
+The participants' age range was roughly 10 to 11 years, indicative of young learners who are still cultivating confidence in oral communication.
 The research was performed in a classroom environment during standard school hours to guarantee ecological validity.
 All students participated willingly, and their responses were anonymised to ensure confidentiality.